Pearls Before Swine by Stephan Pastis for December 04, 2022

 65. April older

-Lola85 Premium Member over 1 year ago
+Lola85 Premium Member about 2 years ago

 We subscribe to our local paper because that’s how we find out what’s going on locally.
 Our reporters are what I would call true journalists because they tend to report both sides of an issue.
 That’s pretty rare nowadays.